Phantom8015/QuickDraw-but-worse/README.md

 ## Description

 This game is a fun way to test your drawing skills!
-You will be given a word and you have to draw it as quickly as possible.
-The catch?
-You only have 10 seconds to draw it!
-If you don't finish in time, you lose.
+You will be given freedom to draw whatever you want.
+The AI will be trying to guess what you have drawn with the help of the exponentially large QuickDraw dataset.

 ## How to run the Python file from its directory